JustinRayAngus/PICNIC/README.md

 # PICNIC

-PICNIC is a Particle-In-Cell code with Nicely Incorporated Collisions
+PICNIC is a Particle-In-Cell code with Nicely Incorporated Collisions.

+The code is written in c++/FORTRAN and uses the Chombo framework.